 Raymond was one of the six authors who penned the “Gabriel Hunt—-Hunt for Adventure” series for Dorchester Publishing.
 His was the sixth and final entry, entitled HUNT THROUGH NAPOLEON’S WEB (by “Gabriel Hunt”); it appeared as an e-book in 2010, and in print in 2011.

-Two novels “from the vault” were published as e-books in 2011: TORMENT, a supernatural thriller, and ARTIFACT OF EVIL, a thriller blending modern day crime, historical characters, and fantasy.
+Two novels “from the vault” were published as e-books in 2011: TORMENT–A LOVE STORY, a supernatural thriller, and ARTIFACT OF EVIL, a thriller blending modern day crime, historical characters, and fantasy.

 Raymond co-wrote HOMEFRONT—THE VOICE OF FREEDOM with screenwriter/director John Milius (“Apocalypse Now” co-writer; “The Wind & the Lion,” “Red Dawn,” “Conan the Barbarian” director/writer, etc.).
 The book is a tie-in “prequel” to THQ’s apocalyptic videogame, and was published in early 2011.
 Another videogame tie-in, HITMAN: DAMNATION, was published in July 2012, based on IO Interactive’s popular HITMAN series.
 DYING LIGHT–NIGHTMARE ROW, a prequel tie-in to Techland’s videogame “Dying Light,” was published in Polish in 2015 and appeared in English in 2016.

 September 2011 saw publication of THE BLACK STILETTO, the first entry in Raymond’s new original thriller series, published by Oceanview Publishing.
 The story of a female vigilante in the Eisenhower/Kennedy eras, this “action/adventure tale for women” was called “prime escapism” in a Booklist starred review.
 The second book, THE BLACK STILETTO: BLACK & WHITE, was published late May 2012.
-The third book, THE BLACK STILETTO: STARS & STRIPES, was published in 2013.
-THE BLACK STILETTO: SECRETS & LIES was published in early 2014, and the finale, THE BLACK STILETTO: ENDINGS & BEGINNINGS was published in late 2014.
-The serial was optioned by ABC Studios in 2015 for a possible television series to be produced by actress/producer Mila Kunis.
+The third book, THE BLACK STILETTO: STARS & STRIPES, was published in April 2013.
+THE BLACK STILETTO: SECRETS & LIES was published in January 2014, and the finale, THE BLACK STILETTO: ENDINGS & BEGINNINGS was published in November 2014.
+An anthology e-book, THE BLACK STILETTO: THE COMPLETE SAGA, was published in 2015 and has been a best-seller on all digital platforms.
+The serial was optioned by ABC Studios in 2015 for a possible television series to be produced by actress/producer Mila Kunis, but is now in development by others as a feature film.

 In 2014, Raymond teamed up with fellow Bond-author Jeffery Deaver and co-edited the short story anthology, ICE COLD—TALES OF INTRIGUE FROM THE COLD WAR.
 In the spring of 2015, the e-book short story anthology, 12+1: TWELVE SHORT THRILLERS AND A PLAY, was published.